docarray/docarray/docs/user_guide/storing/index_weaviate.md

 ### 4.1.
 Notes

-- In order to use vector search, you need to specify `is_embedding` for exactly one field.
+- To use vector search, you need to specify `is_embedding` for exactly one field.
-    - This is as Weaviate is configured to allow one vector per data object.
+    - This is because Weaviate is configured to allow one vector per data object.
     - If you would like to see Weaviate support multiple vectors per object, [upvote the issue](https://github.com/weaviate/weaviate/issues/2465) which will help to prioritize it.
 - For a field to be considered as an embedding, its type needs to be of subclass `np.ndarray` or `AbstractTensor` and `is_embedding` needs to be set to `True`.
     - If `is_embedding` is set to `False` or not provided, the field will be treated as a `number[]`, and as a result, it will not be added to Weaviate's vector index.
 - It is possible to create a schema without specifying `is_embedding` for any field.
     - This will however mean that the document will not be vectorized and cannot be searched using vector search.

 ## 5. Query Builder/Hybrid Search

 ### 5.1.
 Text search

 To perform a text search, follow the below syntax.

-This will perform a text search for the word "hello" in the field "text" and return the first 2 results:
+This will perform a text search for the word "hello" in the field "text" and return the first two results:

 ```python
 q = store.build_query().text_search("world", search_field="text").limit(2).build()